A Boys Summer Camp

 Escape to perfect family time on Pathfinder Island

 July 9-13 & Aug.4-8, 2021

-Pathfinder boasts a large staff of young men, homegrown from camper age, with canoe country expertise and a dedication to individual attention.
-A specialized complement of expert young women join in, creating a 1:2 staff to camper ratio unique in camping.
+Pathfinder's 1:2 staff to camper ratio is unique in camping.
+Camp Pathfinder boasts a large staff of young men, homegrown from camper age, with canoe country expertise and a dedication to individual attention.
+A small, expert complement of young staff women also join in, with expertise in age-group supervision, sport instruction, art and aquatics.

 The position of Pathfinder counselor is one of caretaker, role-model and instructor focused on the campers.
-Pathfinder staff provide guidance and continuity of tradition.
+Pathfinder staff provide friendly guidance and continuity of tradition.
 They share core Pathfinder values -- fraternity, service, teamwork, heritage, respect for the natural world, and personal goal-setting, achievement, and reflection.

 Our counselors give their guys Pathfinder’s magic mix of challenges and encouragement.
 They reward each genuine camper effort and milestone.
 They possess that rarest ingredient - empathy – to blend with the excitement, skills and maturity carried forward from their own camper years.

-View our Directors, Owners, Alumni, In-Camp Staff, Headmen, Secondmen & CITS
+Meet our Directors, Alumni Residents, In-Camp Staff, Headmen, Secondmen & CITS